 An EA is a document that includes a description of the project and its anticipated impact on a broad range of environmental issues including potential impacts to water quality and natural resources, adverse effects on historical / cultural resources, and quality of life in the project area.

-Upon completion of public review of the draft EA, FTA will review all comments received.
+FTA has reviewed and responded to all comments received during the now-completed public comment period for the EA.
 If it concludes that there is little or no significant environmental impact from the Raritan River Bridge Replacement Project, the agency will issue a Finding of No Significant Impact (FONSI), which marks the end of the NEPA review and allows the project to proceed to the next phase.

 Public meeting notifications will be listed on the News section of the website.